 I sliced a large red onion into thin slices, and chopped them just a little bit to be more fitting as a casserole topping.

 Next, I put them all in a bowl, poured on enough milk to cover, and let them soak for a few minutes.
 If you need to watch out for dairy in addition to gluten, you could probably use broth instead.

 This recipe shows you how to make the onions gluten free.
 If you don’t need to be gluten free, you can use regular white all-purpose flour instead of the gluten free, and if you do, just add a teaspoon sugar and an extra 1/4 tsp salt to it to give it a little bit more flavor.

 The original recipe for these onions used a mixture of different gluten free flours: tapioka, rice, and soy flours.
 Since I don’t need to cook gluten free every day, I don’t have all these ingredients on hand.
-So, after checking with my sister-in-law, who eats only gluten free, I decided to go with the gluten free bread mix that she gave to me, to use for breading around the onion rings:
+So, after checking with my sister-in-law, who eats only gluten free, I decided to go with the gluten free bread mix that she gave to me to use for breading around the onion rings:

 Here’s a list of the ingredients from the bread mix:

-I also added some salt; I started with 1/4 tsp of salt for 1/2 c of bread flour mix, and later decided I should have added a little bit more.
+Using the bread flour mix, I added some extra salt; I started with 1/4 tsp of salt for 1/2 c of bread flour mix, and later decided I should have added a little bit more.
 This is reflected in the recipe below.
 I ended up using 3/4 c of flour mix altogether for this one large onion.
 And I forgot to add pepper… But I did add this as well to the recipe below.
 So next time I make these fantastic onions, I will include the pepper.
 I suggest to try just a pinch, but you might have a different preference; I would love for you to leave me a comment on what you ended up with and how you liked it.

 When I had my flour mixture ready, I tossed the onion slices with the flour until well covered, just a handful at a time.